 Master of Science in Applied Data Analytics

-Offered on campus and online, the Master of Science in Applied Data Analytics (MSADA) program at Boston University’s Metropolitan College (MET) is ideal for mid-career IT professionals or students with a computer science background who seek to train their focus on analytics.
-Students gain solid knowledge of data analytics and examine the presentation and applications of the latest industry tools and approaches within an academically rigorous framework.
-Emphasizing both data analytics and applied areas—including databases, applied machine learning, and large dataset processing methods—the Applied Data Analytics curriculum provides a thorough immersion in concepts and techniques for organizing, cleaning, analyzing, and representing/visualizing large amounts of data.
-Students will be exposed to various database systems (e.g. Oracle, SQL Server, PostgreSQL), data mining tools, data visualization tools and packages (e.g. Tableau, ggplot2, Plotly, Matplotlib, Seaborn), Python packages (e.g. NumPy, pandas, SciPy, SciKit, TensorFlow, PySpark), R packages (e.g. Google Analytics, tm, Shiny, Word Cloud, googleVis), and cloud services such as Amazon AWS (S3, EC2, EMR), Google Cloud (Cloud Storage, Compute Engine), and Mass Open Cloud.
+The Master of Science in Applied Data Analytics (MSADA) program provides students with solid knowledge of the foundations of data analytics and emphasizes the presentation and discussion of the latest industry tools and approaches within an academically rigorous framework.
+The curriculum provides a thorough immersion in concepts and techniques for organizing, cleaning, analyzing, and representing/visualizing large amounts of data.
+Students will be exposed to various database systems (e.g. Oracle, SQL Server, PostgreSQL), data mining tools (e.g. Weka), data visualization tools and packages (e.g. Tableau, ggplot2, Plotly, Matplotlib, Seaborn), Python packages (e.g. NumPy, pandas, SciPy, SciKit, TensorFlow, PySpark), R packages (e.g. Google Analytics, tm, Shiny, Word Cloud, googleVis), and cloud services such as Amazon AWS (S3, EC2, EMR), Google Cloud (Cloud Storage, Compute Engine), and Mass Open Cloud.
 The knowledge of analytics tools combined with understanding of data mining and machine learning approaches will enable students to critically analyze real-world problems and understand the possibilities and limitations of analytics applications.

 Students who complete the master’s degree in Applied Data Analytics will be able to demonstrate: